sap200/rapydmnee/README.md

 This is a **PrestaShop extension** that integrates the **Rapyd MNEE Payment Gateway** with your PrestaShop store.

+A demo store is hosted on [http://rapydmnee.duckdns.org:9005/prestashop/index.php](http://rapydmnee.duckdns.org:9005/prestashop/index.php) to try the checkout integration.

 With this module, your store can:

 - Accept payments via Rapyd MNEE